MrPrimate/ddb-meta-data/modules/oga/README.md

 # One Grung Above

-> Proceeds from this character race supplement supports the charity Extra Life.

 From the jungles of Chult, these tribal frog-like humanoids are fiercely territorial and naturally secrete poison to use as weapons.

 ---